shambhavisingh011/Event-Scheduler-System/README.md

 # Event Scheduler System

 A simple Flask-based REST API for scheduling, updating, deleting, and searching events.
-It also supports real-time reminders and keyword search functionality.Its done as a part of Code Assesment by Biz Digital IT Services Pvt.
-Ltd.
+It also supports real-time reminders and keyword search functionality.

 ## Features